Investing for equity, access, and sustainability

-Superintendent Gist recommended changes to the elementary staffing plan.
-Approved by the board in January 21, these changes shift the staffing plan from allocating teachers based on grade-level ranges to allocating general education teachers based on school-wide enrollment.
-It was recommended that the staffing ratio be 24:1.
-This will result in class size changes, with an average class size of 24 at elementary -- an average increase of one student.
+Effective in the 2020-2021 school year the elementary staffing plan will shift the staffing plan from allocating teachers based on grade-level ranges to allocating general education teachers based on school-wide enrollment.
+The staffing ratio at elementary will be 24:1, resulting in an anticipated average class size of 24 at elementary -- an average increase of one student.
 There will be no changes to the middle school or high school staffing plans.
-It is important to note that these numbers reflect what the staffing plan provides, but not what school leaders may choose to do in their buildings.
+Learn more about the staffing plan.

 - Why were Jones, Wright, and Grimes recommended for closure?
 Why was Mark Twain recommended for consolidation?

 - What will happen to the deaf education program at Wright?

 - How is the district supporting students and teachers in the schools that will close or consolidate?

 - Where will the students affected by closures and consolidations go?

 - What is going to happen to the empty buildings?

 - Will the buildings be leased to charter schools?